Mk-CloudLeader/CloudMeet/MultiCloud_AI_Meetup_2025/Roadmap.md

 - Container
 - Multi_Cloud

-- use all concept that we discussed in last year - GitHub, DevOps & AWS Cloud
+- use all concepts that we discussed in the last TWO years - GitHub, DevOps & AWS Cloud